Gwenda Hawk JD

 While in law school, Ms. Hawk served as Senior Articles Editor for the Computer Law Review & Technology Journal and president of the Intellectual Property Organization.
 She interned with the Missouri State Public Defender’s Capital Unit (specifically focused on death penalty appeals cases) and attended the Intellectual Property Summer Institute at the University of New Hampshire School of Law, where she received 40 hours of mediation certification training.
 During her MBA studies, she attended International Summer School in eastern Germany.

-In the local community, Ms. Hawk has served as an Election Judge and was selected to the Missouri Citizens' Commission on Compensation for Elected Officials by the Secretary of State.
-She leads the children's music program at her church and serves on the board of directors for Spire Chamber Choir.
+In the local community, Ms. Hawk has served as an Election Judge and was selected to the Missouri Citizens’ Commission on Compensation for Elected Officials by the Secretary of State.
+She leads the children’s music program at her church and has served on the board of directors for Spire Chamber Ensemble.
 Ms. Hawk has also volunteered at the University of Kansas Medical Center, as a speech and debate judge in the Liberty Public School District, and for the Children’s Center for the Visually Impaired.
 She and her family are currently learning American Sign Language together.